bit-brick/bit-brick-docs/docs/k1_pro/k1_pro-software/peripheral_driver/AUDIO.md

 #### 1.2.2 PDM

-##### 1.2.2.1 PDM 控制器 Features
+##### 1.2.2.1 PDM Controller Features

-RK 平台支持 PDM 协议的数字麦或者 ADC，具体 Features 如下：
+The RK platform supports digital microphones or ADCs with PDM protocol.
+Specific features are as follows:

-- 支持 master mode only
+- Supports master mode only
-- 支持 最大 8 个 MIC 阵列
+- Supports up to 8 MIC array
-- 支持 16 ~ 24 bits 位宽
+- Supports 16 ~ 24 bits width
-- 支持 8 ~ 48k 采样率
+- Supports 8 ~ 48k sampling rate
-- 支持 声道交换
+- Supports channel swapping
-- 支持 高通滤波：3.79 Hz, 60 Hz, 243 Hz, 493 Hz
+- Supports high-pass filtering: 3.79 Hz, 60 Hz, 243 Hz, 493 Hz
-- 支持 存储对齐：左对齐， 右对齐
+- Supports storage alignment: left alignment, right alignment
-- 支持 data line 全映射
+- Supports full mapping of data lines
-- 支持 时钟相位调整
+- Supports clock phase adjustment
-- 支持 时钟补偿
+- Supports clock compensation

 Note:
-存储对齐仅对于位宽大于16 bits 的格式，大于16 bits 的格式，数据按 word 存储，默认低位补0
+Storage alignment is only for formats with bit width greater than 16 bits.
+For formats greater than 16 bits, data is stored by word, with low bits padded with 0 by default.
-时钟补偿应用于异源系统的时钟补偿，比如 UAC，但有使用条件限制，参考 音频时钟补偿 章节
+Clock compensation is used for clock compensation in heterogeneous systems, such as UAC, but has usage restrictions.
+Refer to the audio clock compensation section.
-data line 全映射功能在 RV1126 及后续推出的芯片才支持： RV1126/RV1109, RK3568/RK3566...
+Full mapping of data lines is only supported on RV1126 and later chips: RV1126/RV1109, RK3568/RK3566...

-##### 1.2.2.2 RK 系列芯片 PDM 支持列表
+##### 1.2.2.2 RK Series Chips PDM Support List

 Chip | Name| Max Channel| Version
 ---|---|---|---